Memory Leading Memory: Lessons I learned from Elie Wiesel

 Elie Wiesel is considered to be the proverbial “conscience of the world,” having gained fame through his determination to protect Holocaust memory and to fight for Jewish and human rights wherever and whenever necessary.
 In his leadership, Wiesel challenged presidents, heads of state, administrations and the common man.
 A voice that challenged easy complacency about history, his life was driven towards perpetuating memory.
 As he said at the Nobel Peace Prize ceremony in 1986.
 “I have tried to fight those who would forget.
 Because if we forget, we are guilty, we are accomplices.”
 And so it is our responsibility, as Elie taught us, to speak truth to power and to hold power accountable to truth.

-For our brief 5 day journey, Elie was there with us, as we walked day after day, recounting history, human experience, and exploring their inherent messages for humanity.
+On every journey, Elie was there with us, as we walked day after day, recounting history, human experience, and exploring their inherent messages for humanity.
 His memory served as our guide as I read of his memoirs and we discussed his theories on our journey as we transversed the grounds of memory there in Poland.

 Elie’s ideas on suffering, faith, hope, survival and, yes, leadership served as an example as we explored the role and responsibility of Jewish leaders today as we face the rising hate against our people and our state.
 As we inherited the particularity of things too terrible to be believed but not too terrible to have happened, it was abundantly clear to me how memory of the past can lead memory of the future toward a realization of the lessons that we continue to ignore at our peril.